Going abroad or on holidays and social welfare payments

 You can get certain Irish social welfare payments and live in another country.
 You can also continue to get certain social welfare payments if you are on holiday abroad for a specific period of time or if you are getting medical treatment abroad.

 Most social insurance payments can be paid to you outside of this state, though the duration can depend on the payment and your circumstances.
 However, to get a social assistance payment you must live in the State.

 UK and social insurance payments

-On 31 January 2020, the UK exited the EU - this was often referred to as Brexit.
+On 31 January 2020, the UK exited the EU.
 The Convention on Social Security between Ireland and the United Kingdom (pdf) maintains the recognition of, and access to, social insurance entitlements in both jurisdictions.
 This means that the rights of Irish citizens living in Ireland to benefit from social insurance contributions made when working in the UK are protected and vice versa.

 You can find a list of Irish social welfare payments covered by the Convention.

 Holidays and social welfare payments

 In general you can take up to 2 weeks holidays each year and have your social welfare payment paid.
 However you must always contact your local Intreo Centre, Social Welfare Branch Office to check your entitlements before planning or taking holidays.
 If you plan to take longer holidays or to be abroad for a longer period your social welfare payment may not be paid.